 - Make sure that you cover your sneeze and coughs even at home.
 Sneeze to your elbow, not your hands.

 - Stay in a room alone if possible.
-Make sure to clean any surface or material you use and don’t share any personal belongings to anyone.
-This might sound harsh when you’re living with a love one, but that’s actually a loving thing to do.
+Make sure to clean any surface or material you use and don’t share any personal belongings with anyone.
+This might sound harsh when you’re living with a loved one, but that’s actually a loving thing to do.
 The virus stays alive even on plastic or metal materials for a day or two.
 It can also stay active for at least half a day airborne.
 This is troubling and sad but it’s a fact

 - Wash your hands with soap and water for at least 20 seconds.
 Use alcohol with 60% to 70% concentration if soap and water aren’t available.

 - Avoid touching any surface and even be cautious with our own pets.
 Everything around you is a potential breeding ground for the virus.

 - Wash used clothes as soon as possible, especially if you walked outside.
 The virus can live on your clothes for three hours or more.
 I can’t imagine this to be true, but it is.
 Avoid your clothes from contaminating your home by washing them as soon as you can.